ptnguyenn/age-calculator-app/README.md

 TO DO

-- calculation errors
-  - if user inputs the day after the current day, the correct age is calculated. if user inputs any previous days without refreshing the page, the calculation of the user's age in days is not reset.
-  - example. today is 27 november 2023. the correct age will be calculated if the user inputs 28 november 2023 and submits this date. if user inputs 27 november 2023 and submits right after the previous submit, it results in 22 years 10 months 31 days instead of 23 years 0 months 0 days.
 - mobile friendly

 **Note: Delete this note and the content within this section and replace with your own plans for continued development.**